Philadelphia State Hospital at Byberry: Period of abandonment 1990–2006

-It did not take long for people to rediscover Byberry after it closed.
 The buildings were not demolished at first because of asbestos poisoning concerns.
 Looters broke in several weeks after the closing and began to steal everything of value, especially copper piping and wiring.
 After the looters had removed everything of value, vandals trespassed on the grounds, smashed windows, and started fires.

 Urban explorers wandered the halls and the extensive underground network that connected each building though tunnel corridors.
 By 2000, Byberry saw an explosion of people visiting the abandoned hospital.
 The internet offered extremely exaggerated stories and legends, as well as tips on gaining access to the abandoned buildings while avoiding police and security.
 Satanists held ceremonies on the grounds, and amid reports of dead animals being found, the police were frequent visitors.

-By 2003, the Philadelphia State Hospital at Byberry site was a complete and utter ruin; graffiti covered every buildings exterior and interior, every window was smashed, and anything flammable remaining when the hospital closed was now ashes.
+By 2003, the Philadelphia State Hospital at Byberry site was a complete and utter ruin.
+Graffiti covered every buildings exterior and interior, every window was smashed, and anything flammable remaining when the hospital closed was in ashes.
 The residents of Somerton were now pressuring the City of Philadelphia to end the "Byberry Problem" once and for all.
 The city responded by sealing the buildings up with plywood and changing security contractors.
-However, the boarded windows just made it easier for trespassers to conceal themselves.
+The boarded windows made it easier for trespassers to conceal themselves.

 Demolition

 Westrum Development purchased the property and hired Geppert Bros.
-Inc. to demolish the buildings, while Delta B.J.D.S.
-Inc. was hired to remove hazardous materials; such as lead paint, and asbestos.
-Abatement and demolition started with "C" buildings, followed by the "W" buildings, and ended with the "N" buildings.
-On June 14, 2006, a ceremony was held to celebrate the complete demolition of the former Byberry hospital, and the future construction by Westrum Development of "The Arbours at Eagle Pointe" a 332-unit active adult club house community featuring single homes, town, and carriage homes.
+Inc. to demolish the buildings.
+Delta B.J.D.S.
+Inc. was hired to remove hazardous materials such as lead paint, and asbestos.
+Abatement and demolition started with the "C" buildings, followed by the "W" buildings, and ended with the "N" buildings.

+On June 14, 2006, a ceremony was held to celebrate the complete demolition of the former Byberry hospital, and the future construction by Westrum Development of "The Arbours at Eagle Pointe" a 332-unit active adult club house community, featuring single homes, town, and carriage homes.